wp-plugins/vebra-properties/readme.txt

 * 2014-12-04 : Fixed further WP Cron issue
 * 2014-12-05 : Added show on map functionality
 * 2014-12-09 : Move google geolocation to client side to avoid usage quota restrictions
+* 2014-12-23 : Fix to update (make sure properties are deleted), Exclude Let and Sold properties from listing, Minor update to Google geolocate to make it more reliable